bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 ## Installing the Operating System

 The Dell PowerEdge R710 server that I bought came with a built-in "iDRAC" NIC management card, which despite the name, has nothing to do with vampires.
 It's actually a separate solid-state computer that pipes the video output from the main server into this auxiliary card over serial, so that you can remotely access the server over your network.
-You can even get watch it POST and get into the BIOS because the iDRAC (Integrated Dell Remote Access Controller) is actually a separate computer.
+You can even watch it POST and get into the BIOS because the iDRAC (Integrated Dell Remote Access Controller) is actually a separate computer.
 It's just like being physically at the terminal!

 The iDRAC has a web interface which is similar to the admin interface you get for configuring a router or other network device, you just hit the IP address of the iDRAC (which has it's own ethernet jack), via a web browser.
 From there, you can view various statistics of the machine's uptime, hardware health, CPU utilization, etc. The main thing for my purposes was the remote console.